a472w679/ballot-drop-box/README.md

 python3 dropbox/manage.py makemigrations
 python3 dropbox/manage.py migrate
 ```
-5) To test and make sure everything is working,  `python3 dropbox/manage.py runserver`
+5) To test and make sure everything is working,  `python3 dropbox/manage.py runserver 0.0.0.0:8000`
 6) copy the host url into your browser

-### Scanner Setup
+### Scanner Setup (Raspberry Pi)
-This enables more secure use of the interface between the scanner and the system
+This enables more secure use of the interface between the scanner and the raspberry pi

 1) Install pyusb  and libusb
 ```